 If you are looking to buy a Greyhound, you would need to pay anything from £200 to over £400 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Greyhound in northern England would be £21.20 a month for basic cover but for a lifetime policy, this would set you back £47.37 a month (quote as of April 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Greyhound in northern England would be £23.19 a month for basic cover but for a lifetime policy, this would set you back £49.23 a month (quote as of January 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-As a rough guide, the average cost to keep and care for a Greyhound would be between £50 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Greyhound would be between £50 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a responsibly bred, healthy Kennel Club registered pedigree Greyhound puppy.